Azure/azure-rest-api-specs/documentation/directory-structure.md

 Many teams follow a legacy, deprecated directory structure which usually has following differences:

-- If a team owns only one service, instead of rooting it in `specification/<azureTeam>/resource-manager/<RPNS>/<service>`, it is rooted in
+- If a team owns only one service, instead of rooting it in `specification/<azureTeam>/resource-manager/<RPNS>/<service>`, it is rooted in`specification/<azureTeam>/resource-manager`.
-  `specification/<azureTeam>/resource-manager`.
 - If a team first owned one service and then expanded to a service group, it contains mixture of both the deprecated structure (for the first service) as well as the correct structure (for the 2nd and following services).

-This legacy structure is not allowed going forward.
+This legacy structure is strongly discouraged going forward.

 ## Migrating from a singular service to service group in a legacy directory structure